Last updated on April 30th, 2019

 As mentioned previously, Class 1 felonies are the most severely punished form of crime in Virginia.
 This is because Class 1 felonies are almost always extremely violent crimes, such as capital murder.

-The maximum possible punishment for a Class 1 felony is the death penalty, although life in prison is also common.
+The maximum possible punishment for a Class 1 felony is the death penalty, although life in prison is the most common.
 Those charged with life in prison also face a fine of up to $100,000.

 Class 2 Felonies